-The Mansagar Lake surrounding the Jal Mahal is home to various species of fishes, birds & turtle.
+The Mansagar Lake surrounding the Jal Mahal is home to various species of fishes, birds & turtles.
 Many people throw bread, biscuit, etc in the lake to feed fish unaware that their action is causing damage to its delicate ecology.
 You can refer to the entire story here in this write-up posted earlier.
-The newspaper reported recently on fishes dying because of water pollution.
+The newspaper reported recently on fish dying because of water pollution.

 4. Cutting of Trees in Aravali Hills

 Illegal cutting of trees is common in the forest surrounding Jaipur.
-Cutting of trees in forest area is a punishable offense; an illegal activity.
-The activity continues unhindered due to lack of presence of forest guards.
+Cutting trees in forest areas is a punishable offense; an illegal activity.
+The activity continues unhindered due to the lack of presence of forest guards.

 I’m sure the forest department is aware of this problem as highlighted in my previous post having interaction with a forest guard Girdhari.
-Forest department cannot to be blamed solely, they do have their own issues and limitations People cut tree to use the wood to use it as cooking fuel.
+The Forest departments cannot be blamed solely, they do have their own issues and limitations People cut trees to use the wood to use it as cooking fuel.

 Yes, we need to plant more trees, bring down the pollution levels and so on.
 Can we at least improve upon the environment & things around us?
 Make a small change rather than participating in press conferences, talk shows, rallies, etc. which makes no difference?
 More action and fewer talks!
 Let’s begin at our own level!

 You can read more write on conservation here.